Wednesday, 3 May 2017

 7. Khaba-Nganba

-In course of time it turn into ten principalities than again were merged into one group, ‘Meitei’.
+In course of time, it turns into ten principalities than again were merged into one group, ‘Meitei’.

 1. NINGTHOUJAA (MANGANG)